*I will be using pseudonyms throughout this account to maintain patient confidentiality.

 I however, will perhaps never recover from the shame of how many times I smelt that pad, trying to decipher what the strange, peculiar and somewhat familiar smell was!

-If you would like to learn more about me and my journey of how midwifery led me to develop a luxury, unique and award-winning range of nursing wear, please have a read of ‘The Journey So Far’ and while you’re at it check out the beautiful nursing tops too!
+If you would like to learn more about me and my journey of how midwifery led me to develop a luxury, unique and multi award-winning range of nursing wear, please have a read of ‘The Journey So Far’ and while you’re at it check out our beautiful nursing tops too!